Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 FBI Background Check

-• Criminal convictions – The most prominent reason that someone would run an FBI background check is to find someone’s arrest record and see if they have any past or current criminal convictions.
-An FBI background check is one of the most detailed types of checks, since it includes all misdemeanor and felony convictions.
-The FBI background check can consist of information regarding the severity of the charge, details about the incident, the conviction of the person in question, and incarceration or punishments resulting from hate crime.
+• Criminal convictions: The most prominent reason that someone would run an FBI background check is to find someone’s arrest record and see if they have any past or current criminal convictions.
+An FBI background check is one of the most detailed types of checks since it includes all misdemeanor and felony convictions.
+The FBI background check can consist of information regarding the severity of the charge, details about the incident, the conviction of the person in question, and incarceration or punishments resulting from hate crimes.

-• Housing information – In addition to arrest records and credit information, hosting history can be included on the FBI background check.
+• Housing information: In addition to arrest records and credit information, hosting history can be included in the FBI background check.
 Although this type of check is not usually meant for discovering housing and tenant information, the check can consist of contact information regarding where the person has lived in recent years.

-Keep in mind that the entire process can be sped up through the use of an expedited FBI background check that uses a pre-approved channeler.
+Keep in mind that the entire process can be sped up through the use of a quick-turnaround FBI background check that uses a pre-approved channeler.

 Pre-Employment Background Check

-Pre-employment background checks are a type of comprehensive check that involves cranial background checks, verification of information, past employment (and where someone works currently), past education, and licenses held.
+Pre-employment background checks are a type of comprehensive check that involves cranial background checks, verification of information, past employment (and someone’s place of work currently), past education, and licenses held.
 However, the pre-employment background check information depends on the specific job title, duties, and sector.

 For example, those in education, law enforcement, or governmental agencies will have to succumb to a higher level of clearance than those going through a pre-employment background check for a non-specific type of job.